code16/sharp/docs/guide/building-form.md

 - the master `$fieldKey`, which should refer to either a Check, Select, Tags or Autocomplete field,

 - the `$values` of the master field for which the "slave" field must be visible.
 You can put there a boolean for a Check master field, and for other fields (Select, Tags, Autocomplete), either:
-	- a string value, like for instance `"red"`: the slave field is visible only when the master field value is "red"
+	- a string value, like for instance `'red'`: the slave field is visible only when the master field value is "red"
-	- a string value with a negation mark as the first char, like `"!red`": the slave field is visible only when the master field value is NOT "red"
+	- a string value with a negation mark as the first char, like `'!red'`: the slave field is visible only when the master field value is NOT "red"
-	- an array of values: `["red", "blue"]`.
+	- an array of values: `['red', 'blue']`.
 The slave field is visible only when the master field value is either "red" or "blue".

 You can add multiple conditional display rules, chaining calls to `addConditionalDisplay(string $fieldKey, $values = true)`.
-In this case, all conditions will be linked with a `AND` operator by default (meaning all conditions must be verified to display the slave field), but this can be switch to an `OR` easily with `setConditionalDisplayOrOperator()` (and back with `setConditionalDisplayAndOperator()`).
+In this case, all conditions will be linked with a `AND` operator by default (meaning all conditions must be verified to display the slave field), but this can be switched to an `OR` easily with `setConditionalDisplayOrOperator()` (and back with `setConditionalDisplayAndOperator()`).

 #### Formatters